xianminx/xianminx.github.com/data/blog/2012-07-31-jetty-intro.md

 ### JConsole

-JConsole is a Java monitoring tool,
+JConsole is a Java monitoring tool.